 India has applied for an exclusive trademark that would grant it sole ownership of the basmati rice title in the European Union.
 This has started a dispute that could deal a major blow to Pakistan’s position.

-A report by AFP points out that Basmati, the distinctive long grain rice, has become the latest point of tussle between India and Pakistan.
+A report by AFP points out that Basmati long grain rice has become the latest point of tussle between India and Pakistan.
 India has applied for an exclusive trademark that would grant it sole ownership of the basmati title in the European Union.
 This has started a dispute that could deal a major blow to Pakistan’s position in a vital export market.
 India is the largest rice exporter in the world, netting $6.8 billion in annual earnings, with Pakistan in fourth position at $2.2 billion, according to UN figures.
 Incidentally, the two countries are the only global exporters of basmati.

 Pakistan opposed India’s move to gain Protected Geographical Indication (PGI) from the European Commission.
 “It’s like dropping an atomic bomb on us,” Ghulam Murtaza, co-owner of Al-Barkat Rice Mills, Lahore, was quoted saying.